bhandzo/cw_search_prototype/prompt_plan.md

 • Incremental yet meaningful progress

 You can now copy these prompts (one at a time) into your code-generation environment, review the output, integrate it into your repository, and proceed until all steps are completed.

+I'll outline the steps to implement this architecture change:

+1 Setup Phase:

+• Add Upstash Redis to the project
+ • Create necessary environment variables for Upstash connection
+ • Create types for user sessions and stored credentials

+2 User Management:

+• When credentials are submitted in settings form:
+ • Generate a unique user ID
+ • Create a session token
+ • Store credentials in Redis with the user ID as key
+ • Return the session token to the client
+ • Store session token in localStorage (not cookies)

+3 Session Management:

+• Create middleware to:
+ • Check for session token in request headers
+ • Validate session token against Redis
+ • Add user context to request
+ • Handle expired/invalid sessions

+4 Token Service Updates:

+• Modify TokenService to:
+ • Accept session token as parameter
+ • Retrieve credentials from Redis using session token
+ • Cache credentials temporarily to reduce Redis calls
+ • Handle token expiration and renewal

+5 API Route Updates:

+• Modify all API routes to:
+ • Expect session token in headers
+ • Use updated TokenService
+ • Return appropriate errors for missing/invalid sessions

+6 Frontend Updates:

+• Update settings dialog to:
+ • Handle session token storage
+ • Include session token in all API calls
+ • Handle session expiration
+ • Provide logout functionality

+7 Security Considerations:

+• Implement token rotation
+ • Set appropriate TTL for Redis keys
+ • Encrypt sensitive data in Redis
+ • Implement rate limiting
+ • Add audit logging

+Would you like me to elaborate on any of these steps or move forward with implementing a
+specific part?